digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `success_threshold` - The number of successful health checks before considered healthy.
   - `failure_threshold` - The number of failed health checks before considered unhealthy.

+A `static_site` can contain:

+* `name` - The name of the component.
+* `build_command` - An optional build command to run while building this component from source.
+* `dockerfile_path` - The path to a Dockerfile relative to the root of the repo.
+If set, overrides usage of buildpacks.
+* `source_dir` - An optional path to the working directory to use for the build.
+* `environment_slug` - An environment slug describing the type of this app.
+* `output_dir` - An optional path to where the built assets will be located, relative to the build context.
+If not set, App Platform will automatically scan for these directory names: `_static`, `dist`, `public`.
+* `index_document` - The name of the index document to use when serving this static site.
+* `error_document` - The name of the error document to use when serving this static site.
+* `catchall_document` - The name of the document to use as the fallback for any requests to documents that are not found when serving this static site.
+* `git` - A Git repo to use as the component's source.
+The repository must be able to be cloned without authentication.
+Only one of `git`, `github` or `gitlab`  may be set.
+  - `repo_clone_url` - The clone URL of the repo.
+  - `branch` - The name of the branch to use.
+* `github` - A GitHub repo to use as the component's source.
+DigitalOcean App Platform must have [access to the repository](https://cloud.digitalocean.com/apps/github/install).
+Only one of `git`, `github`, `gitlab`, or `image` may be set.
+  - `repo` - The name of the repo in the format `owner/repo`.
+  - `branch` - The name of the branch to use.
+  - `deploy_on_push` - Whether to automatically deploy new commits made to the repo.
+* `gitlab` - A Gitlab repo to use as the component's source.
+DigitalOcean App Platform must have [access to the repository](https://cloud.digitalocean.com/apps/gitlab/install).
+Only one of `git`, `github`, `gitlab`, or `image` may be set.
+  - `repo` - The name of the repo in the format `owner/repo`.
+  - `branch` - The name of the branch to use.
+  - `deploy_on_push` - Whether to automatically deploy new commits made to the repo.
+* `env` - Describes an environment variable made available to an app competent.
+  - `key` - The name of the environment variable.
+  - `value` - The value of the environment variable.
+  - `scope` - The visibility scope of the environment variable.
+One of `RUN_TIME`, `BUILD_TIME`, or `RUN_AND_BUILD_TIME` (default).
+  - `type` - The type of the environment variable, `GENERAL` or `SECRET`.
+* `route` - An HTTP paths that should be routed to this component.
+  - `path` - Paths must start with `/` and must be unique within the app.

 A `worker` can contain:

 * `name` - The name of the component